What is PNP bill payment on a bank statement?

 It’s important to remember that the “PNP BILLPAYMENT” entry often refers to the payment processor, Plug’n Pay Technologies, rather than the actual business or service you paid for.
 This intermediary role is common in online transactions, especially with government and municipal services.

-If you’ve gone through your records and still can’t place the charge, the next logical step is to contact your bank or credit card company.
-They have more detailed information about the transaction than what appears on your statement.
+If you go through your records and still cannot place the charge, contact your bank or credit card company.
+They have more detailed information about the transaction than what prints on your monthly statement.

 The Process of Disputing a Charge